Configure Your Java build & deploy pipeline

 prepareCommands:

-- apt-get something
+- sudo apt-get something

 - curl something else